-As I adapted to my new cultural environment, I caught on to why I had received that undesirable reaction.
-To America, Iraq is a land operated by feral people that spread destruction, harm, and terrorism across the globe.
-After realizing this, my blissful optimism developed into trepidation that would trouble me throughout my adolescence.
-I could not control this prejudice against my homeland.
-I felt frigidly insoluble in the pot I resided in, unable to bind with the other elements; ultimately, I hid from the surface by fabricating my true identity.
+As I adapted to my new environment, I learned why I had received that negative reaction.
+To America, Iraq is a land populated by feral people who spread destruction, harm, and terrorism across the globe.
+After realizing this, my blissful optimism about my new home descended into trepidation that would plague me throughout adolescence.
+I couldn’t control this prejudice against my homeland.
+I felt frigidly insoluble in this melting pot, unable to bind with the other elements; ultimately, I found a solution in fabricating an identity for myself.

-I sat in the center of the classroom, my eyes staring at the white board with the word Countries written across the top in bold letters.
+I sat in social studies class, my eyes staring at the white board with the word Countries written across the top.
 My head was filled with questions: What will Tyler think?
 What will Eric think?
 Will they still like me?
-I began shivering through my coat and scoured the classroom as the countries were listed out.
+I began shivering nervously as my peers took turns announcing their family’s countries of origin.
 My turn came.
 I took a deep breath, looked the teacher in the eyes, and said, “Turkey,” then through the exponential beating of my heart I called out “Iraq.”
 It was written on the board for all to see.
-I immediately put my head down on the desk, assuming my classmates would all be shocked.
+I immediately put my head down on the desk, assuming my classmates would be horrified.
 It was out there.
 I am an Iraqi.
 I tried my best to undermine this truth by telling people that I was mainly Turkish.

 It was different with my American-born cousins.
 They assimilated without effort.
-Initially, I envied their “American” lifestyles, their “American” culture, and their perfect “American” accents.
-But at what cost did such assimilation come?
+Initially, I envied their “American” lifestyle and perfect, unaccented English.
+But at what cost did assimilation have for them?
 They are not Iraqi.
-Our language was eradicated from their tongues, our centennial customs disposed from their routines, and our identity melted down due to their willingness to blend in the pot.
-Is this really what I want?
-To abandon my ethnicity to appease some individuals?
-I realized that my mind was so focused on assimilating into the American melting pot that I dispossessed myself of my individuality.
+Our language did not roll off their tongues, and our centennial customs had no place in their routines; our identity had dissolved in their willingness to blend in the pot.
+Was this really what I wanted?
+To abandon my ethnicity to appease others?
+I realized that I had been so focused on assimilating that I dispossessed myself of my individuality.

-National pride, not homogeneity, is what bonds the members of a society.
-In the American latte, people should proudly stand for their nationalities and not fear prejudice—it is the land of the immigrants after all.
-Everyone undergoes developmental phases where priorities are reevaluated and beliefs are embodied.
-For me, such a transition occurred during the later years of my adolescence when I fully embraced myself as an Iraqi.
+National pride, not homogeneity, is what bonds members of a society.
+In the American latte, people should proudly stand for their nationalities and not fear prejudice; this is the land of the immigrants after all.